-D2 Maintenance staff uses publicly available weather data from multiple sources and reconnaissance to determine the rate, volume, and when to apply surface treatment chemicals to the road during inclement weather.
-In many cases, there is a significant delay between when the current weather is observed and when field crews travel to the site to apply the surface treatment.
-The delay can lead to a judgment call by field staff as to how to augment the surface treatment to fit existing conditions.
-Judgment by field staff is subject to error, resulting in under-treated roads and unsafe conditions or over-treated roads and unnecessary expense.
-For example, District 2 spends approximately \$2.5 million per year applying surface treatment to the roadway.
-If District 2 knew when and how much treatment to apply strategically, better coverage and lower costs could result.
-Road Weather Information System (RWIS) station out of pavement surface sensors can measure the frictional characteristics of the State Highway at spot locations.
-Caltrans needs to communicate highway surface status conditions to Field Maintenance staff in real-time in rural areas where communications are unavailable to reduce the uncertainty of highway surface treatment applications.
+California District 2 (D2) Maintenance staff uses publicly available weather data from multiple sources and reconnaissance to determine the rate, volume, and best time to apply surface treatment chemicals to the road during inclement weather.
+In many cases, there is a significant delay from start of snow accumulation to the time the field crews travel to the site to apply the surface treatment.
+This is due to the lack of rural TMS network communication.
+Once on site, crews use stale data to determine the amount of treatment to apply to the road.
+As a safety precaution, crews often overtreat the road resulting in unnecessary expense.
+District 2 spends approximately \$2.5 million per year applying surface treatment to the roadway.
+If District 2 snowplow operators have more accurate and real-time road surface conditions, better coverage and lower costs could result.
+Road Weather Information System (RWIS) out-of-pavement surface sensors can measure the frictional characteristics of the State Highway at spot locations.
+The California Department of Transportation (Caltrans) needs to communicate highway surface status conditions to Field Maintenance staff in realtime and locally in rural areas where network communications are unavailable to reduce the uncertainty of highway surface treatment applications.